 Find out about the causes of a low sperm count, how to get tested, and what the main treatments are to help to conceive.

 NHS information about lumps and swellings.
 Find out about different types of lumps and what causes them, and when to get medical advice.

-Lyme disease is a bacterial infection spread to humans by infected ticks.
+Read NHS information on Lyme disease, which is a bacterial infection spread to humans by infected ticks.

 Read about labyrinthitis (also known as vestibular neuritis or vestibular neuronitis), including advice about symptoms, when to get medical help and treatment.